stennety/mywebsite/_posts/2020-08-01-my-projects.md

 ![xQuest 1 Heat of the Battle](https://user-images.githubusercontent.com/430608/92063687-fade5080-ed58-11ea-89e5-d133f7a72c17.png)

 ### [RippeyEats](http://scottrippey.github.io/sample-RippeyEats/)
-This is just a little sample exercise, which was done as an "interview exercise".
+This was done as a little "interview exercise".
 It's a nice little demonstration of a React, TypeScript, TailwindCSS, and Parcel development stack, and should showcase some of my coding skills.

 ![RippeyEats Sample](https://user-images.githubusercontent.com/430608/91997404-4a8c3000-ecf7-11ea-8068-d63ab8f34a84.gif)